 Previous studies showed that social capital and happiness are correlated (Abdul-Hakim et al., 2014; Rahayu & Harmadi, 2016).
-Most of these studies proved that social capital plays an important role in increasing happiness both individual happiness and community happiness.
-Evidence shows that social trust and social support are associated with life satisfaction globally and the correlation is stronger in high-income countries.
-Even though both social capital and happiness have left profound impressions in the social sciences, only a limited number of studies about how social capital and happiness interact in developing countries specifically in Indonesia.
+Most of these studies proved that social capital plays a vital role in increasing individual and community happiness.
+Evidence shows that social trust and social support are associated with life satisfaction globally, and the correlation is stronger in high-income countries.
+Even though both social capital and happiness have left profound impressions in the social sciences, only a limited number of studies about how social capital and happiness interact in developing countries, specifically Indonesia.

 This research aimed to determine the effect of social capital on the individual level of happiness in Indonesia.
 The research contribution is testing determinants of happiness using several dimensions of social capital, namely trust, information channel, and civic engagement, especially political participation.
 In addition, the estimation also takes into account other social demographic factors.
 A logistic model was used to analyze the effect by utilizing the data IFLS (Indonesia Family Life Survey) 2014.
-Results showed social capital has positive relation the individual happiness.
+Results showed that social capital has positive relation the individual happiness.
 In general, the higher the social capital, the higher the individual happiness.

 Method